Taking a long-term approach.

 There is no greater collective risk we face today than tackling climate change.
 If we do not take urgent action to limit global temperature increases to within 2°C, the impacts upon the economy, society and our business will be nothing short of devastating.
 Aviva is determined to make its own contribution to tackling climate change.
 This is not at odds with business or investment.
 In fact, it is a business imperative.

 We were the first carbon neutral international insurer in 2006.
-We continue to offset any remaining carbon emissions today.
-Our offsetting projects have improved the health and lives of more than 970,000 people globally since 2012, through actions like provision of clean cook-stoves in Kenya.
+We continue to offset any remaining operational carbon emissions today.
+Our offsetting projects have improved the health and lives of more than 1 million people globally since 2012, through actions like provision of clean cook-stoves in Kenya.

-In 2016, Aviva Investors signed £450 million of new investment in wind, solar, biomass and energy efficiency.
+In 2018, Aviva assigned £1.8 billion of new investment in wind, solar, biomass and energy efficiency.

 Read more about our activities below.